ashishkushbi/AtliQ-Motors-EV-Market-Analysis/README.md

 # Metrics: -

- ❁ **Total Sales**: Calculated for each year, showing the revenue and volume of EVs sold.
+ 1.**Total Sales**: Calculated for each year, showing the revenue and volume of EVs sold.
- ❁**Year-Over-Year Growth**: Comparison of sales growth between consecutive fiscal years.
+ 2.**Year-Over-Year Growth**: Comparison of sales growth between consecutive fiscal years.
- ❁ **EV Sales Revenue:** The percentage of EV sales in relation to total biofuel vehicle sales.
+ 3.**EV Sales Revenue:** The percentage of EV sales in relation to total biofuel vehicle sales.
- ❁ **Projected Sales By 2030:** The percentage of EV sales in relation to total biofuel vehicle sales.
+ 4.**Projected Sales By 2030:** The percentage of EV sales in relation to total biofuel vehicle sales.

-# Revenue Analysis: -

-❁ **Average Sales:** The average sales values calculated at 2 billion, 85 lakhs, and 50 lakhs out of a total of 4 billion.
-❁ **Units Sold:** Represented in terms of thousands ("K") for better readability.
-❁ **Visualization:** Multiple Power BI visuals were used, including bar charts, New card and it's data lable, to represent data dynamically across selected fiscal years.

 # Dynamic Data Filtering: -
   - The dashboard allows users to filter data by fiscal year, and vehicle type (2-wheelers/4-wheelers) dynamically adjusting the visualizations to show trends for specific time periods.